tembo-io/website/docusaurus/docs/tembo-stacks/olap.md

 ### Execute analytical queries on the table

+The table is ready for typical analytical queries and should observe a noticeable improvement in performance given the optimizations you just enabled.
+ Here's a few examples of queries you can try.

-Get the minimum and maximum event dates from the table.
+#### Get the minimum and maximum event dates from the table.

 ```sql
 SELECT MIN(EventDate), MAX(EventDate) FROM hits;